mozilla/version-control-tools/docs/hacking-mozreview.rst

 Submitting Changes
 ==================

-See :ref:`contributing` for how to formulate and submit changes for the ``version-control-tools`` repository.
+See :ref:`devguide_contributing` for how to formulate and submit changes for the ``version-control-tools`` repository.

 Releasing Updates
 =================